lucidrains/parti-pytorch/README.md

 - [ ] automatic filtering with Coca https://github.com/lucidrains/CoCa-pytorch
 - [ ] bring in the super-resoluting convolutional net mentioned in the paper, with training code
 - [ ] initialize 2d rel pos bias in conv-like pattern
+- [ ] cite all techniques adopted from vision transformer literature in vit vqgan if they work

 ## Citations